PixelPirateByteWizard/202501/README.md

-# Kaelix - Smart Calendar & Scheduling
+# Solakai - Smart Calendar & Scheduling

 A Flutter-based AI-powered calendar application that proactively plans your time and optimizes your schedule.